 This procedure to conduct criminal justice planning and process grant requests for LCLE action continued under the umbrella of Kisatchie-Delta until 1976 when the Red River Delta LEPC was organized.
 The new agency (RRD) was formed for the sole purpose of criminal justice planning activities and was a local effort of public law enforcement officials to declare their independence from the umbrella agency of Kisatchie-Delta.
 Red River Delta was, in 1976, recognized by the state through the signing of Executive Order #76-3 by then Governor Edwin W. Edwards.
 Red River Delta was named by Judge Guy E. Humphries, Jr. for the river valley that flows through the heart of the geographical district.

-Red River Delta began with a staff of two (2) in 1976 and continues to exist today with a staff of three (3).
+Red River Delta began in 1976 and continues to exist today with a staff of two (2).
 The district is comprised of eight (8) Central Louisiana parishes including: Avoyelles, Catahoula, Concordia, Grant, LaSalle, Rapides, Vernon and Winn.
 The organization is governed by a board of directors of 26 persons representing all parishes and all facets of criminal justice.
 The District has an operating budget of approximately $265,000.00 annually and passes through to member agencies approximately $2,300,000.00 in state and federal dollars in the form of grants and training reimbursements.

 In addition to being the criminal justice planning organization for Central Louisiana, Red River Delta has been under contract since 1985 to provide the same service to 10 Northwest Parishes (Shreveport area.)
 Additionally, Red River Delta was designated by the Louisiana D.A.R.E.
 Advisory Board as the state training center for D.A.R.E. programs and was nationally accredited as such an entity in 1994.
 The center was responsible for the training of 1035 law enforcement officers as D.A.R.E. instructors while being operated by Red River Delta.
 The center was transferred to the Rapides Parish Sheriff’s Office in November, 2004.